Find out about the practical things and most frequently asked questions about travelling to France.

 Calling within France

 For calls within France – local or long distance – simply dial all ten digits of the number.
-Numbers beginning t0800 and t0805 are free-dial numbers; those beginning t081 are charged as a local call; numbers beginning t086 cost €0.1 for the first minute and €0.02 per minute thereafter.
-Note that some of these t 08 numbers cannot be accessed from abroad.
-Numbers starting t06 and t07 are mobile numbers and are therefore more expensive to call.
+Numbers beginning 0800 and 0805 are free-dial numbers; those beginning 081 are charged as a local call; numbers beginning 086 cost €0.1 for the first minute and €0.02 per minute thereafter.
+Note that some of these 08 numbers cannot be accessed from abroad.
+Numbers starting 06 and 07 are mobile numbers and are therefore more expensive to call.

-If you want to use your mobile/cellphone, contact your phone provider to check whether it will work in France and what the call charges are – they tend to be pretty exorbitant, and remember you’re likely to be charged extra for receiving calls.
+If you want to use your mobile/cellphone, contact your phone provider to check whether it will work in France and what the call charges are – they could potentially be pretty exorbitant, and remember that you may be charged for receiving calls.
 French mobile phones operate on the GSM standard; if you’re travelling from the US your cellphone may not work if it is not tri-band or from a supplier that has switched to GSM.
 If you are going to be in France for any length of time and will be making and receiving a lot of local calls, it may be worth buying a pay-as-you-go French SIM card from any of the big mobile providers (Orange, SFR and Bouygues Telecom), all of which have high-street outlets.
 SFR does a SIM-only deal aimed at visitors for around €20 including a limited amount of call time and texts, while Bouygues and Orange both do very low cost SIM cards; you can then decide how much prepaid time to buy.
 Remember you’ll need either a plug adapter for your phone charger or a charger compatible with French power sockets – phone shops stock the most popular models.
-One other option, of course – if your hotel has free wi-fi – is to use your Skype account.
+One other option, of course – if you can find a wi-fi zone – is to make calls through a video-calling account like Skype or Face Time.

 Smoking is banned in all indoor public places, including public transport, museums, cafés, restaurants and nightclubs.